IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-04/location-summary.rst

 changes introduced in version 1.04, without making specific changes to their location data elements.

-However, for those publishers using location it is advised to read this guidance and attempt to update data accordingly.
+However, for those publishers using the location element it is advised to read this guidance and attempt to update data accordingly.

 Deletion of Deprecated items
 ----------------------------